cilium/cilium/Documentation/observability/hubble/configuration/tls.rst

         This happens when cert-manager's webhook (which is used to verify the ``Certificate``'s CRD resources) is not available.
 There are several ways to resolve this issue.
-Pick one of the options below:
+Pick one of the following options:

         .. tabs::